Chibale Zambia: the local cults

 This extremely concise impression of developments in the local cults is not sufficient to express the complexity of change processes.
 Let’s try to shed another light by telling the same story in other words.

 In the following period, the latter were localised, thus changing them into another type of local cult, resembling but also partly in struggle with and transforming the three transformed ‘original’ local cults.
-In the period that followed, external christian cults came to the fore that were hardly localised1Contrary to the situation described for some other parts of Zambia, there has been little or no cross-over between the christian and the possession cults. while the older cults became marginalised.
+In the period that followed, external christian cults came to the fore that were hardly localised1Contrary to the situation described for some other parts of Zambia, there has been little or no cross-over between the christian and the possession cults., while the older cults became marginalised.

 The situation in the 1980s

 Like the older, transformed cults themselves, the possession cults in the 1980s were transformations of the ecological, ancestral, and chiefly cults.
-Click for short descriptions of manifestations of the transformed, central cults.
-Kupupa, Kubuka, Bwalwa bwa nkombo, Kufuta makasa, Cililo 1, Cililo 2, Bwalwa, Cibombe, Ipupo and Cilili.
+Click for short descriptions of manifestations of the transformed, central cults: Kupupa, Kubuka, Bwalwa bwa nkombo, Kufuta makasa, Cililo 1, Cililo 2, Bwalwa, Cibombe, Ipupo and Cilili.

 Local cults and the history of music

 Chibale Zambia: the local cults.
 This was the arena formed by the local and possession cults in the 1980s.
-As much of Chibale music and its history is so tightly linked to the local cults, this story also goes to illustrate some of the complexity of endeavouring to reconstruct a local history of music.
+As much of Chibale music and its history is so tightly linked to the local cults, this story also serves to illustrate some of the complexity of endeavouring to reconstruct a local history of music.

-This tight link results in this website paying much more attention to music connected to the local and possession cults than to other main types like the newer, exogenous christian musics.
+This tight link results in this website paying much more attention to music connected to the local and possession cults than to other main types, like the newer, exogenous christian musics.

 Footnotes